legacyO7/Aurora/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-Aurora is a simple tool that controls the keyboard lighting and charging threshold settings.
+Aurora is an alternate to Aura Sync for linux to control the keyboard backlights and charging threshold settings.
 This utility acts as an interface for the Faustus Kernel Module to achieve these functions.

 ![App Screenshot](https://github.com/legacyO7/Aurora/blob/stable/assets/images/snaps/arsrceen_1.png)